 #9: READING OTHER PEOPLE’S DIARIES / THE BEST BATHROOM BOOKS

 Pepys’s innocent self-regard is in contrast to Thoreau’s journals.
 Thoreau wrote always to engage, to convince, to take you up in argument and win; there are beautiful, self-forgetting passages of natural description, but he was the essential contrarian, at his best when he was having at you.
 Like Gautama Siddhartha, he wanted to awaken people; his method was just more by way of a slap upside the head.
 This gave Thoreau his limits, but it also gave him his (sometimes unintentional) comedy and his electrical current.
 (Read his description of being visited by three itinerant preachers—June 17, 1853—and you will see, pinned on the page forever, the efforts of the human race to escape being slimed by grinning fatuity.)
 Any gentleman will prefer to say yes to saying no, Stevenson wrote regretfully of Thoreau’s arguments; but no writer ever kept saying no for better reasons.
-The preacher incident is in Odell Shepard’s selection, The Heart of Thoreau's Journal, published by Dover, but there are several good paperback selections available.
+The preacher incident is in Odell Shepard’s selection, The Heart of Thoreau’s Journal, published by Dover, but there are several good paperback selections available; Dover has also reprinted the entire fourteen volumes of the Journal in two lap-breaking, mammoth volumes.
 For the best short appreciation of Thoreau, read E. B. White’s essay “A Slight Sound at Evening” (in Essays of E.B.
 White, McGraw Hill, 1977), which hits just the right note of amusement and affection.

 There have been several good editions of the Grasmere and Alfoxden journals: the current paperback from Oxford is good.
 If you want to go whole hog for Dorothy, search out Ernest de Selincourt’s two-volume complete edition (Macmillan, 1941)—not in print but not that hard to find.
 There’s a good selection of her letters, edited by Alan G. Hill, from Oxford.
 The biography by Robert Gittings and Jo Manton (Dorothy Wordsworth, Oxford) is out of print but available cheaply secondhand.
 Still the wisest and most readable selection of Wordsworth’s poems is the Selected Poetry edited by Mark Van Doren for Modern Library in 1950.